tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

-There are no known related outputs or security issues caused from the process for computing Imported PSKs from an external PSK and the processing of existing external PSKs used in (D)TLS 1.2 and below.
+There are no known related outputs or security issues caused from the process for computing Imported PSKs from an external PSK and the processing of existing external PSKs used in (D)TLS 1.2 and below, as noted in {{rollout}}.
 However, only limited analysis has been done, which is an additional reason why applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions, even when the importer interface is used in (D)TLS 1.3.

 The PSK Importer does not prevent applications from constructing non-importer PSK identities that collide with imported PSK identities.